tonyxty/quickfix.py/README.md

 *quickfix.py* also supports "thefuck" mode, inspired by [nvbn/thefuck](https://github.com/nvbn/thefuck).
 When `--fuck` option is given or the script is run as "thefuck.py", it outputs a line of command that opens `sensible-editor` at the location of exception.
-See `bashrc` for idiomatic usages.
+See `docs/bashrc_example` for idiomatic usages.

 ## Credits